nls1729/acme-code/activities-config/README.txt

            Added option to hide Application Menu Button Icon.
 Suggested by francoism90.

            Changed layout of extension preferences.
-Change readme.js to follow layout change.
+Changed readme.js to follow layout change.

            Changed disabled Hot Corner behavior for DND to be the